 But traditions are also part of the Greek rich past.
 Even if you visit an isolated mountain village, just take your time to see how people bake, cook or brew… These everyday chores carry traditions and habits, they are part of a culture that passed from one generation to the other.

-#9 If you travel to Greece you will make the foodie in you really happy
+9. travel to Greece to make the foodie in you really happy

 All of these combined are simply a feast!